shavar67/Tweet4j---Tweetbot/README.md

 ### How To Use This Application
 * Clone this project and replace the empty fields with your access tokens
-* Add the tweet4j and jfoenix library and organize import
+* Add the tweet4j and jfoenix library and organize imports

 ### Authentication
 * These keys can be found under the keys and tokens section in your app via the twitter developer portal